Fix CloudM Migration Dates in Microsoft 365

 Does CloudM offer any option to prevent date corruption during M365 migration?

-CloudM preserves the original Date header, but the destination server (Exchange Online) adds its own Received header during message upload.
-This is a server-side behavior that migration tools cannot prevent.
-The only solution is to correct the dates after migration.
+CloudM preserves the original Date header in the message body, but Exchange Online's transport pipeline adds its own Received header during message processing.
+This is a server-side behavior that no migration tool can override.
+The only path to correct dates is post-migration correction.

-Can Microsoft 365 admin tools fix the dates?
+Can Microsoft 365 admin tools fix the dates natively?

 Is the fix permanent in Microsoft 365?

 Yes.
-Once Redate.io corrects the email, the original message (with the wrong date) is moved to a backup label.
-The corrected message has the proper Received headers and INTERNALDATE, and Microsoft 365 indexes the correct date going forward.
+Once Redate.io applies the correction, the original message is moved to a dedicated backup folder and the corrected message carries the proper date metadata.
+Microsoft 365 indexes the corrected date from that point forward across all clients and compliance tools.